Salary sacrifice arrangements

 Pension salary sacrifice arrangements are essentially the same as other salary sacrifice arrangements in all respects, save for the position during unpaid additional maternity leave (AML) (weeks 27 to 52 of maternity leave, with SMP normally being payable for up to 39 weeks).

-Social security legislation provides that employer pension contributions should continue during OML and any paid period of AML at the same rate as before leave, based on the employee’s actual salary.
-Any matching employee’s pension contribution only needs to be based on the pay they are receiving at the time (e.g. SMP).
+Social security legislation provides that employer pension contributions should continue during OML and any paid period of AML calculated using the same pay and contribution rate as the employee would have received if they had not been on maternity leave.
+Where there is no salary sacrifice in place, any matching employee’s pension contributions only need to be based on the pay they are receiving at the time (e.g. SMP).
+However, salary sacrifice pension arrangements change this because they have the effect of converting the employee’s “contribution” into employer pension contributions.
+This means the full amount needs to be paid irrespective of what pay the employee is receiving at the time.

-The general position is that benefits provided under salary sacrifice arrangements continue throughout full maternity leave.
-But there is an exception in the maternity legislation relating to ‘employment-related benefit schemes’ (which would include normal pension contributions).
+The general position is that benefits provided under salary sacrifice arrangements continue throughout full maternity leave – but this may well be different for salary sacrifice pension contributions.
+There is an exception in the maternity legislation relating to “employment-related benefit schemes” (which would include normal pension contributions).
 It appears the intention was to leave the employer’s obligations under social security legislation unaffected, so that pension contributions are only payable during OML and paid AML.

-The upshot is that employers would not be obliged to continue making pension contributions during unpaid AML (i.e. the last 13 weeks of the maternity leave period).
-This seems to be the view taken by both the Department for Business, Energy and Industrial Strategy and HMRC.
+This means that employers would not be obliged to continue making pension contributions during unpaid AML (i.e. the last 13 weeks of the maternity leave period).
+This seems to be the view taken by both the Department for Business and Trade and HMRC.

-However, the position is by no means clear.
-There is some doubt over whether the legislation properly implements European law, so it may be open to challenge.
-There is also a question mark over whether the exception that is intended to maintain the existing position regarding pension contributions can properly override the requirement to continue provision of benefits throughout maternity leave.
+The position is not entirely clear.
+There is some doubt over whether the exception that is intended to maintain the existing position regarding pension contributions can properly override the requirement to continue provision of benefits throughout maternity leave.

 Childcare vouchers during maternity leave